Zi7zChen/P-dollar-gesture-recognizer-Java/README.md

-# -N-gesture-recognizer
+# -P-gesture-recognizer
-Java application that implements the $N gesture recognizing algorithms
+Java application that implements the $P gesture recognizing algorithms